luziaromanetto/PhD/README.md

 > - worked in the WVIS paper
 > - read first chapter of text mining book
 > - read part of Thiago Theses
-> - requared inscription in network minning
+> - request inclusion of the discipline: complex network mining